Johnny Rigney: Career statistics

 In an eight-season career, Rigney posted a 63–64 record with 605 strikeouts and a 3.59 ERA in 197 appearances, including 132 starts, 66 complete games, 10 shutouts, five saves, and 1,186 1/3 innings of work.

 Personal life

 Rigney married Dorothy Comiskey, granddaughter of Charles Comiskey, founding owner of the White Sox, and daughter of J. Louis Comiskey, another former club president.

-Rigney died in Wheaton, Illinois, seven days shy of his 70th birthday.
+Rigney died at a nursing home in Lombard, Illinois on October 21, 1984, a week shy of his 70th birthday.